 - In Xiaolin Showdown's first season finale, Wuya manages to take over the world, if only for two episodes.
 As does Chase Young by the end of the second season.
 There's even a Bad Future where Jack Spicer takes over the world.

-- Not really.
-The Air Nomads are virtually extinct and the Southern Water Tribe has been reduced to one measly village, but the vast majority of the Earth Kingdom is still independent of Fire Nation control.
+- At the outset of Avatar: The Last Airbender, the Air Nomads are virtually extinct and the Southern Water Tribe has been reduced to one measly village, but the vast majority of the Earth Kingdom is still independent of Fire Nation control.
 As the series progresses, however, all that rapidly changes and near the end of the series, this is almost totally the case (with the Northern Water Tribe being the only place free of Fire Nation control, influence or attack).

 - The Powerpuff Girls episode "Speed Demon" which features the girls time-traveling into a future-Townsville controlled by Him.
 What Do You Mean, It's for Kids??